Reviewed by: Dr. Matthew Miller, OD on June 24th, 2022

 Like most things, reading glasses have adapted to the digital lifestyle nearly all of us now live.
-We have the opportunity to get our glasses and reading glasses equipped with lenses that filter out harmful blue light projected from digital screens.
+We have the opportunity to get our glasses and reading glasses equipped with lenses that filter blue-violet light projected from everywhere.

 Let’s get to it.